 What’s Next for the Pixel 4 and Pixel 4 XL?

 So what’s next for you and your phone?
 Well, considering it already on Android 10, the next step for Google will be small bug-fixing updates and improving the overall Android experience.
 This was a big release with a ton of new features.
 Enjoy the latest Dark Mode, better privacy controls, gesture changes and stay tuned for more details.
-As expected, the December Pixel Android 10 update was a big one, and you can expect further refinements in January and February.

 Read: Android 10: What’s New